lehtoroni/shorthand/README.md

 If you need support for older browsers, some transpiling has to be done.
 I might even provide some pre-transpiled files later on.

+Currently, Shorthand doesn't support jQuery's "next", "previous" etc. functions.
+If a value is being queried and the ShorthandArray contains multiple elements, the value will be returned from the first one.

 **TL;DR:** Doesn't work straight out of the box on old browsers and isn't a drop-in jQuery replacement.
 Some things work just like with jQuery, some don't.
 Please see the documentation!